Induced cell cycle arrest

 Induced cell cycle arrest is the use of a chemical or genetic manipulation to artificially halt progression through the cell cycle.
 Cellular processes like genome duplication and cell division stop.
 It can be temporary or permanent.
 It is an artificial activation of naturally occurring cell cycle checkpoints, induced by exogenous stimuli controlled by an experimenter.

 Model organisms

-In an academic research context, cell cycle arrest is typically performed in model organisms and cell extracts, such as Saccharomyces cervisiae (yeast) or Xenopus oocytes (frog eggs).
+In an academic research context, cell cycle arrest is typically performed in model organisms and cell extracts, such as Saccharomyces cerevisiae (yeast) or Xenopus oocytes (frog eggs).
 Frog egg cell extracts have been used extensively in cell cycle research because they are relatively large, reaching a diameter of 1mm, and so contain large amounts of protein, making protein levels more easily measurable.

 Purposes

 There are a variety of reasons a researcher may want to temporarily or permanently prevent progress through the cell cycle.

 Cell cycle synchronization

 In some experiments, a researcher may want to control and synchronize the time when a group of cells progress to the next phase of the cell cycle.
 The cells can be induced to arrest as they arrive (at different time points) at a certain phase, so that when the arrest is lifted (for instance, rescuing cell cycle progression by introducing another chemical) all the cells resume cell cycle progression at the same time.
 In addition to this method acting as a scientific control for when the cells resume the cell cycle, this can be used to investigate necessity and sufficiency.

 Another reason synchrony is important is the control for amount of DNA content, which varies at different parts of the cell cycle based on whether DNA replication has occurred since the last round of completed mitosis and cytokinesis.

 Furthermore, synchronization of large numbers of cells into the same phase allows for the collection of large enough groups of cells in the same cycle for the use in other assays, such as western blot and RNA sequencing.